Wonderful service from start to finish.

 - More control over your own future.
 If you proceed to Court it is the Judge who will ultimately make the decision over your children or financial arrangements, and you may walk away unhappy with the outcome.

 - Family Mediation will be less costly for you than going to Court.
-You can find out more about the costs involved here.

 - Better communication for the future.
 For most individuals, going to Court will only exacerbate any feelings of hostility between you, while Family Mediation focusses on a co-operative resolution, meaning you will both have chosen an outcome that is workable for you and so can communicate with more success in the future.